luntergroup/smcsmc/docs/source/introduction.rst

 SMCSMC, short for :term:`Sequential Monte Carlo<Particle Filter>` for the :term:`Sequentially Markovian Coalescent`, is a method for estimating ancestral population size and migration history from sequence data.
 It has several advantages over comparable methods, especially when inferring asymetric migration models.

-The method uses a :term:`particle filter<Particle Filter>` to approximate the state space of trees along the sequence and :term:`Variational Bayes` to infer epoch specific :term:`demographic parameters<Demographic Parameters>` over a given number of iterations.
+The method uses a :term:`particle filter<Particle Filter>` to sample from the posterior distribution of trees along the sequence and :term:`Variational Bayes` to infer epoch specific :term:`demographic parameters<Demographic Parameters>` over a given number of iterations.

 :code:`smcsmc` takes as input optionally phased sequencing data formatted as segments, and provides utilities for analysing and visualising the inferred ancestral rates.